tubbo/homer/README.md

 $ find-and-replace-in-project
 ```

+All of the aforementioned commands include automatic committing to your
-Homer isn't the smartest guy in the world, but he gets the job done.
+home dir's repo, so you never lose your place.
+Homer isn't the smartest
+guy in the world, but he gets the job done.
+He stays out of your way and
+if you want to change your shell around, he makes it easy.

 ### Conventions